LuckyMadu/react-native-graphql/README.md

   </tr>
   <tr>
     <td>
-      * Persist data when you are logging into the application <br/> if there is no internet connection, <br/> Here I have used AsyncStorage to save the latest movie list and fetch them if there is no internet connection. <br/>
+      * Persist data when you are logging into the application if there is no internet connection, <br/> Here I have used AsyncStorage to save the latest movie list and fetch them if there is no internet connection. <br/>
       * Makes Debugging Easier
     </td>
     <td>
-      * Makes Debugging Easier
+      * Learning curve - setup and configuration complexity
     </td>
   </tr>
 </table>